Philote-MDO/Philote-MDO/_sources/intro.md

 # Introduction

 Philote is a datastructure and communication standard for distributed multidisciplinary design optimization (MDO) frameworks.
-It was developed specifically for the Ansible MDO framework using protocol buffers and gRPC to autogenerate code in a variety of languages.
-However, as it is merely a datastructure and communication standard, it can be applied to a variety of MDO frameworks.
-An example of this are the Computational System Domain Language ([CSDL](https://lsdolab.github.io/csdl/)) and [OpenMDAO](https://openmdao.org) bindings, which enable those frameworks to call remote analysis disciplines.
+As it is merely a datastructure and communication standard, it can be applied to a variety of MDO frameworks.
+An example of this are the Computational System Domain Language ([CSDL](https://lsdolab.github.io/csdl/)) and [OpenMDAO](https://openmdao.org) interfaces implemented in the Philote-Python bindings (see Supported Languages), which enable those frameworks to call remote analysis disciplines.

 ## Motivation

-As previously mentioned, Philote is a foundational piece of software written for the Ansible MDO framework.
-Without going into more detail about this framework, a central aspect it addresses is decentralized computing.
+A central aspect Philote addresses is decentralized computing.
 This requires a set of definitions for creating and communicating with decentralized disciplines.
 Moreover, Philote is intended to be a standard that supports many MDO frameworks.
 Ubiquitous support of frameworks enables discipline developers to develop *one* MDO interface that can be used with many MDO frameworks, thereby decoupling the framework and discipline development cycles.

-Given that the aforementioned CSDL and OpenMDAO frameworks exist (along with several commercial offerings), it would be reasonable to ask why the world needs another MDO framework.
-Well, mainly because the existing frameworks do not cover decentralized computing (or commercial ones that do, do not offer robust gradient-based capablilities).

 Being decentralized requires a means of communication between the main framework and the individual analysis disciplines.
 Moreover, the individual